luis14fermin/weather-app/README.md

 ---

 ## Overview
-A simple weather app built with React + TypeScrip.
+A simple weather app built with React + TypeScript.
 Users can view current weather information or search for a location's weather using the OpenCage Geocoding API and the weather.gov API.

 ---